stepanenko/stepanenko/readme.md

 **Favourite Quotes:**

-> _Because JavaScript can be used without understanding, the understanding of the language is often never attained._
+> _Because JavaScript can be used without understanding, the understanding of the language is often never attained. -- Kyle Simpson_

 > _Programming is thinking, not typing._